Probst1nator/CLI-Agent/README.md

-# Simple CLI Agent Using Groq-API and Ollama Backends
+# CLI Agent Using Groq-API and Ollama Backends

 This project introduces a CLI (Command Line Interface) Agent that leverages the Groq-API and Ollama backends.
 It is part of the Local Language Model Toolkit Project that I have developed.